MrMatier/Data-Structures/HashTables_BST_CuckooHashing/README.md

 The report offers insights into the practical considerations of choosing appropriate hashing techniques based on application requirements.

-**Note**: This project emphasizes the importance of efficient data storage and retrieval mechanisms.
-All experiments are conducted methodically to ensure reliable and meaningful results.
+**Note**: This repository section is a culmination of joint work with a lab partner, demonstrating the collaborative spirit of scientific inquiry.
+All tests and benchmarks are conducted with a focus on transparency and academic rigor.